geneontology/geneontology.github.io/_docs/contributing-go.md

 #### Automated Annotations
 If your group is interested in generating a large number of automated/electronic annotations, please be aware that InterPro2GO is the only source of [IEAs, Inferred from Electronic Annotation](http://wiki.geneontology.org/index.php/Inferred_from_Electronic_Annotation_(IEA)) recognized by the GOC.
 Submit your transcripts or other data to UniProt, and they will automatically generate IEAs from your data.
 Once your organism is in UniProt, [contact the GOC](http://help.geneontology.org/) and we will gladly assist in curator training so your group can add manual annotations as well.

+## How to suggest revisions for existing annotations
+Researchers who notice either missing or inaccurate annotations for a gene or a GO term can send this information to the GO ontology consortium, by either [contacting the GO helpdesk](http://help.geneontology.org/), or using the [GO-annotation GitHub site](https://github.com/geneontology/go-annotation/issues) to add suggestions.
+Information about how to create an account and use the GitHub repository can  be found [here](/docs/how-to-submit-requests/).

 ### Reviewing GO annotations associated with a scientific article
 Literature annotation involves capturing published information about the exact function of a gene product as a GO annotations.
 This curation process is time-consuming but produces very high quality, species-specific annotation; the accuracy and uniform format of annotations allows the information to be used in high-throughput experiments.
 GO curation may be best carried out by people who know the function of the gene product and the associated biology in great detail- for example, experimental scientists who are familiar with the published literature.
 If you are an expert in a gene product or a particular field, then you may like to [suggest modifications to the ontology structure](/docs/contributing-to-go-terms/) as well.